matrom01-v2/ProjectASCDWS_Site/testreport.md

 > ### 8.
 In-Game menu

 ---
-- Current state: ***in development***
+- Current state: ***implemented***

-- Similar to the main menu, these in game menus are currently in development.
-Menus will be tested via the Unity play test features as to avoid bugs or damage to other systems/system interactions.
-We expect that the user can pause the game, load save files, see inventory with in game stats.
-Therefore all in-game menus are currently **not fully implemented**.
+- The in game menus are currently **implemented**.
+Menus will have been tested via the Unity play test features as to avoid bugs or damage to other systems/system interactions.
+The user can pause the game, load save files, see inventory with in game stats.
+Users can now open an in-game menu with their statistics displayed: health, thirst, and health regen rate.
+Users can also change their game skin and their decision saved and loaded in successfully.
+All testing was done with the Unity play testing features.